AlmostEasyGoing/Gamevault-VNDB-Plugin/README.md

 The latest release can be found [here](https://github.com/AlmostEasyGoing/gamevault-vndb-plugin/releases/latest).

 ## Similar Projects
-- [GameVault VNDB Plugin](https://github.com/nosyrbllewe/Gamevault-VNDB-Plugin) which uses a more simplified implementation (with some limitations and quirks)
+- [nosyrbllewe/Gamevault-VNDB-Plugin](https://github.com/nosyrbllewe/Gamevault-VNDB-Plugin) which uses a more simplified implementation (with some limitations and quirks)

 ## License